TEALSK12/apcsa-public/curriculum/Unit1/Lesson-101.md

   + I like computers
   + It fit in my schedule
   + It showed up in my schedule
-  + It’s an AP class and would look good on my transcript
+  + It's an AP class and would look good on my transcript
   + I build apps in my spare time

-- By knowing the student’s motivation, you can better understand where the student is coming from.
+- By knowing the student's motivation, you can better understand where the student is coming from.
 I use this information to inform the pace and depth of the initial lessons.
 I also try to determine the level of programming experience of each student.
 This helps with group formation in the beginning lessons where you try to pair experienced students with less experienced students to the